 Longer page speed also makes it more difficult for search engine spiders to crawl pages.

-As loading time goes from one second to ten, bounce rate increases by 123%!
+As loading time goes from one second to ten, the bounce rate increases by 123%!

 So, how do you increase page speed?